BrannonKLuong/drone_follower/README.md

     * **Marker:** Topic: `/hand_pointing_arrow` (orange arrow).

     * **(Optional) PoseStamped:** Topic: `/strobe_light_position` (magenta sphere, if strobe light is used).

-## Next Steps (Hardware Integration)

-The project has successfully completed its **simulation validation phase on the NVIDIA Orin Nano** with the ArduPilot communication layer.
-The next major focus is on integrating the validated software stack with the physical drone hardware (Cube Orange+ with ArduPilot firmware).

 ## Acknowledgements and Licensing